thuiar/Adaptive-Decision-Boundary/README.md

 A method to automatically learn the decision boundary for open world classification.

 ## Introduction
-This repository provides the PyTorch implementation of the research paper [Deep Open Intent Classification with Adaptive Decision Boundary](**Accepted by [AAAI2021](https://aaai.org/Conferences/AAAI-21/)**).
+This repository provides the PyTorch implementation of the research paper [Deep Open Intent Classification with Adaptive Decision Boundary](https://arxiv.org/pdf/2012.10209.pdf)(**Accepted by [AAAI2021](https://aaai.org/Conferences/AAAI-21/)**).

 ## Usage
 Install all required library